salbalkus/CausalTables.jl/docs/src/man/formatting.md

 ## Tables with Causally Independent Units

-The code below demonstrates this on the Titanic dataset.
-This could be, for example, to use as input into some estimator of whether a passenger's sex caused them to survive the Titanic disaster, controlling for some baselineline confounders listed in `confounders`.
+The code below provides an example of how to wrap the Boston Housing dataset as a `CausalTable` to answer causal questions of the form "How would changing nitrous oxide air pollution (`NOX`) within Boston-area towns affect median home value (`MEDV`)?"

 ```@example titanic
 using CausalTables
-using MLDatasets: Titanic
+using MLDatasets: BostonHousing
 using DataFrames

-df = Titanic().dataframe
+df = BostonHousing().dataframe

 # Wrapping the dataset in a CausalTable
-ctbl = CausalTable(df; treatment = :Sex, response = :Survived, confounders = [:Pclass, :Age, :SibSp])
+ctbl = CausalTable(df; treatment = :NOX, response = :MEDV, confounders = [:CRIM, :ZN, :INDUS, :CHAS, :B, :DIS, :LSTAT])

 nothing # hide
 ```